dovry/.dotfiles/README.md

 ## Setup

-[shell_setup.sh](shell_setup.sh) is a script that adds a few lines of text to the `.bashrc` so it can source the aliases and functions.
-If there exists a `~/.zshrc` then it is moved, and a dummy file that sources everything required is created instead.
-It also symlinks `.vimrc` and `.tmux.conf` to `~/`
+[shell_setup.sh](shell_setup.sh) is a script that adds a few lines of text to the current shell's .rc file so it can source the aliases and functions.
+If a .rc file exists, then it is moved, and a dummy file that sources everything required is created instead.
+It also symlinks `.vimrc`, `.tmux.conf` and `.versions` to `~/`

 ## Version numbering